calebv2/SCTool-Tracker/README.md

 ## Overview

 SCTool Tracker is an advanced application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
 This tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
-The current version is 5.4.
+The current version is 5.8.

 ### Key Features at a Glance

 - **Real-time Combat Tracking**: Monitor kills and deaths as they happen in-game
-- **Advanced Game Overlay**: 5 different overlay modes with global hotkey support
+- **Advanced Game Overlay**: 6 different overlay modes with global hotkey support
+- **Multi-language Support**: Full internationalization with 8 supported languages
 - **Dual Sound Notifications**: Separate customizable audio alerts for kills and deaths
 - **Twitch Integration**: Automatic clip creation and chat messaging
 - **Button Automation**: Execute custom key sequences on kill events